technofocus-pte/csppwrplattechdepth/Labguide/UseCase-1/UseCase 1 - Creating conversational action for Microsoft Copilot.md

 > rights for Mark to approve it from the admin center followed by the
 > testing by Jane.

+# Lab instructions
-# Exercise 1: Create a Conversational action
+## Exercise 1: Create a Conversational action

 In this exercise, we will sign in for the Copilot Studio trial license, and then create a conversational action which will help to retrieve the